 Step 2: Deleting unwanted entries (if present) in Windows Registry Editor:

-- Open the Windows "Run" tool by right-clicking on the Windows icon in the taskbar or either pressing "CTRL" and "R" buttons simultaneously.
+- Open the Windows "Run" tool by right-clicking the Windows icon in the taskbar or pressing the "CTRL" and "R" buttons simultaneously.

 - Enter "regedit" and press Enter.